-In this tutorial we will show you how to install Visual Studio Code on Ubuntu 18.04 LTS.
-For those of you who didn’t know, Visual Studio Code is an open source, cross platform code editor developed by Microsoft.
+In this tutorial, we will show you how to install Visual Studio Code on Ubuntu 18.04 LTS.
+For those of you who didn’t know, Visual Studio Code is an open-source, cross-platform code editor developed by Microsoft.
 It has built-in debugging support, embedded Git control, syntax highlighting, code completion, integrated terminal, code refactoring, and snippets.
-Visual Studio Code available free for Windows, Linux and MacOS.
+Visual Studio Code is available free for Windows, Linux, and macOS.

 Install Visual Studio Code on Ubuntu 18.04 Bionic Beaver

 Step 1.
 First, make sure that all your system packages are up-to-date by running the following

 apt commands in the terminal.

 sudo apt update sudo apt upgrade

 Step 2.
 Installing Visual Studio Code on Ubuntu 18.04.

 Now we enable the VS Code repository and install the VS Code package through the command line: